NickCrouch/diabetes_predictors_deep_neural_network/README.md

 # diabetes_predictors_deep_neural_network
 PyTorch-based neural network for predicting diabetes from clinical features.
 Includes preprocessing, training, evaluation.
 Designed for reproducible experiments on tabular health data; for research use only, not clinical decision-making.

+A small, practical PyTorch project for training a neural network to **predict diabetes risk** from tabular clinical features and to **evaluate which predictors matter** using common ML diagnostics.

+> **Disclaimer**
+> This project is for educational/research purposes only and is **not** medical advice or a clinical device.
+Model outputs should not be used to make medical decisions.

+---

+## Project Goals

+- Train a PyTorch neural network on tabular data to predict diabetes (binary classification).
+- Evaluate performance with metrics suited to imbalanced clinical datasets.
+- Interpret predictors using feature importance methods (permutation importance, SHAP, etc.).
+- Provide a reproducible pipeline: data prep → training → evaluation → interpretation.